sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 from 	//TODO: fill me in.
 Use the `API::CallNode` type and name your variable `call` select 	//TODO: fill me in
 ```
+Right click in the file area and choose "CodeQL: Run Query on Selected Database" to run the query.

 <details>
 <summary>Hints</summary>